alexswan10k/vibe-exps/meal-planner/README.md

 - **Chart Integration**: Generates data structures compatible with Chart.js
 - **Nutrient Tracking**: Tracks 8 vitamins and 5 minerals
 - **OR Logic**: If any ingredient contains a nutrient, the recipe contains it
+- **Event Logging**: Automatically logs cooking, shopping, and inventory changes
+- **Analytics Dashboard**: View charts and statistics about your meal planning activity

 ## Example Usage